tomshaffner/PiThermalCam/index.md

   **_2.-1 Pip Install Only_**

-In this method you simply install the packageslisted in the requirements.txt file, which can be done using the command `pip3 install -r requirements.txt`.
+In this method you simply install the library with prerequisites: `pip3 install pithermalcam`.
+This will download the current package from PyPI and install all prerequisites as well.
 Make sure you do this with pip3 and not pip.
-Because OpenCV is being installed in this instance this will take a long time to run; in the ballpark of an hour potentially, depending on the speed of your SD card.
+Because OpenCV is being installed in this instance this can take a long time to run; in the ballpark of an hour potentially, depending on the speed of your SD card.

 Note: If you prefer, you can do this inside a virtual environment instead.
 Instructions for this are not included here, but if you wish to keep this project separate from others on the Pi, that's an effective method to do so.